Pain Management - Information for Health Professionals

 If your patient needs to change or cancel their appointment they should phone (02) 9382 0400.

-If a new patient appointment is missed or cancelled (and not rebooked), we will send the referral back to you.
-If a follow-up appointment is missed or cancelled, we will send you and your patient a letter.
+If a new patient appointment is missed or cancelled (and not rebooked), we will send a letter to GP.
+If a follow-up appointment is missed or cancelled, we will send your patient a letter.